geostyler/geostyler/src/Component/Symbolizer/Field/KindField/KindField.example.md

-This demonstrates the use of KindField.
+This demonstrates the use of `KindField`.

 ```jsx
 const React = require('react');